 It’s a course designed for professionals of the future.
 The project management you will learn is digital, data-driven and tailored to a post-Covid19 world.
 It’s practical and fun, and your own ideas and learning process will stand at the centre.
 Long, tedious theoretical lectures don’t take place at Talent Garden.
 Our learning location is inside Talent Garden Rainmaking a place that is built on innovation and deeply connected to the digital and tech scene in Copenhagen.
 We share the space with 300+ entrepreneurs, who are all part of our vibrant community.
 We will have breakfasts with many startups, founders freelancers and digital professionals, hearing them pitch their products and tell us about how they work.
 Networking opportunities will be given, and you will be invited to all the events happening inside the house.

 According to the Project Management Institute (PMI®), Project Management jobs are expected to grow globally by 33%, meaning 22 million new jobs.
 And with our new reality, the people filling these roles will need to be highly digital and prepared for working with new software programs and with a remote team.

 If you would like to have the opportunities to learn futureproof project management skills, we have designed a six-week course for professionals who are currently unemployed.
-The course starts on the 19th of October at Talent Garden Rainmaking, Danneskiold-Samsøes Allé 41, 1434, København.
+Our course starts on May 4th – June 11th online, with some small events at Talent Garden Rainmaking, Danneskiold-Samsøes Allé 41, 1434, København.